US History Civil Rights Movement Quiz

 (d) Dwight D. Eisenhower

-Question: Which event in 1955 sparked the Montgomery Bus Boycott and became a pivotal moment in the Civil Rights Movement?
+Which event in 1955 became pivotal in American Civil Rights History?

 (a) Selma to Montgomery March